Sofia Gisberg: Career

 While still studying, Grisberg established her own company, working with new materials and developing new techniques and designs.
 As a result, in 1883 she was invited to design a shield in memory of King Gustav II Adolf for the National Museum in Stockholm.
 From 1884, in collaboration with the bookbinder F. Beck & Son she designed fine book covers incorporating leather mosaic techniques.
 In 1886, she received a travel scholarship which allowed her to develop her pattern creation skills in Germany and Austria.
 She was also invited to design a decorative fountain for her hometown Sundsvall which was unveiled in 1886.

 In 1887, she was engaged as an instructor in lettering and calligraphy at the Technical School.
-In 1904, she was apppointed head of the school's women's department, remaining in the post until 1925.
+In 1904, she was appointed head of the school's women's department, remaining in the post until 1925.
 Considered to be one of the school's most effective teachers, she modernized the approach by acquiring specialized looms and hiring skilled weavers.
 Thanks to her encouragement, generations of textile artists achieved success.

 Gisberg also worked for the textile firm AB Licium where she designed the company's logo.
 Among her other creations are the textiles in various churches including those in the Gustav Adolf Church in Borås and the Gustavsberg and Hörnefors Churches, created between 1906 and 1908.
 In 1911, She designed those Ösmos Church in the Art Nouveau Style.
 Furthermore, she produced beautifully presented diplomas for Nobel prizewinners in chemistry and physics.

 Sofia Gisberg died in Vaxholm on 3 January 1926.